How To Make Homemade Baby Food: The Ultimate Guide To Make Stage 1, 2, And 3 Purees And Mashes

 If your puree is too thick, add some breast milk, formula, or a small amount of bottled water little by little to thin it down.

-If your puree is chunky or has seeds in it (from berries for example), run it through a mesh strainer to get the right consistency.
+If your puree is chunky or has seeds (from berries, for example), run it through a mesh strainer for consistency.

 How To Keep And Store Your Baby Food